hack-gpon/hack-gpon.github.io/_ont/ont-technicolor-afm0003.md

 `k0` and `r0` respectively contain the kernel and firmware of the first image, `k1` and `r1` the kernel and firmware of the second one

 {% include_relative ont-luna-sdk-useful-commands.md flash='/etc/scripts/flash' ploam='ascii' speedLan='12345' customSpeedLanAlert='The defualt firmware does not allow modification of the `LAN_SDS_MODE` parameter.
 Is it necessary to use the modded firmware.
-Before editing the speed make sure your hardware supports it.' %}
+Before editing the speed make sure your hardware supports it.' lastgoodHs=true %}

 ## Enabling the Web UI
 ```sh